 After sleeping soundly at the tea house of Namrung, you will wake up feeling more energetic than before.
 You will have a heavy breakfast this time, as hiking from Namrung to Samagaon will be harsher than before, as you have to ascend straight.
 However, the trail is part of the Manaslu circuit trek.

-During your Day 5 Namrung to Samagaon journey, you will pass through a Check post and a camping site to reach Bharjang.
+During your Day 5 Namrung to Samagaon journey, you will pass through a Checkpost and a camping site on the way to Bharjang.
 Bharganj is a small village situated near the bank of the Budhigandhaki Stream.
 Moving from Bharganj, you will be taken to a suspension bridge towards the beautiful waterfall.
 But if we take a straight path, rather than moving towards the west of Bharganj, it will take us to Ligaon.

-Ligaon is a village elevated at 2910 meters above sea level.
+Ligaon is a village at an elevation of 2910 meters above sea level.
 It is another camping site during the Manaslu Circuit Trek.
-You’ll come across another tea house from Bharjang to Ligaon.
-However, you will not stay in Ligaon’s tea house.
-Giving continuity to your journey, you will explore the cultural sites of Buddhists, including the Monastery and the Mane.
-As Ligaon is near the bank of the river, there are also villages across the river, including Lingling, Hetapcha, and Limi.
+You'll come across another tea house from Bharjang to Ligaon.
+However, you will not stay in Ligaon's tea house.
+Continuing your journey, you will explore Buddhist cultural sites, including the Monastery and the Mane.
+As Ligaon is near the riverbank, there are also villages across the river, including Lingling, Hetapcha, and Limi.

 Ligaon has a dense population, as evidenced by the number of pilgrimages in Ligaon.
 Inhabitants of Ligaon follow Buddhism.
 You will find Monastery, Mane, and Chorten during your journey.
 One of the famous monasteries of Li Gumba, a monastery of Lord Buddha.
 You can visit Li Gumba if you desire.

-However, another route is also available between the two villages, Ligaon and Syogoan, which takes you to the Himal Chuli Base Camp, elevated at 4020m, via the Himal Chuli Base Camp Trek.
+However, another route between the two villages, Ligaon and Syogoan, takes you to the Himal Chuli Base Camp, at an elevation of 4020m, via the Himal Chuli Base Camp Trek.

-From the Lantang route, trek routes are partitioned: the Manaslu Trek and the Himal Chuli Base Camp Trek.
+From the Lantang route, the trek routes are divided into the Manaslu Trek and the Himal Chuli Base Camp Trek.
 As mentioned earlier, your destination on the Manaslu Circuit is in the south.
 Taking the west direction will lead you to the Himal Chuli Base Camp.

 Continuing your hike and enjoying the scenery of mountain vistas, you arrive at Sipgaon, another camping site.
 After walking through the bank of the river of Sipgaon, you will reach Lhogaon, which covers a large area compared to other villages.

 Lhogaon is 3180 meters above sea level.
 It has basic facilities, including health posts, a post office, and education.
-The village also provides beautiful scenery, such as the peak of Pangpoche Himal and the Pangpoche Glacier.
+The village also offers beautiful scenery, including the peak of Pangpoche Himal and the Pangpoche Glacier.

 Mani Walls is in the exact opposite direction of Lhogan village near the doab.
-Mani Walls are also known as prayer walls, consisting of several inscribed tablets of ‘Om Mane Padme Hum,’ which means ‘Praise to the Jewel in Lotus.’
-This is a traditional mantra of Buddhism, or a mantra followed by Buddhism, which signifies the therapeutic effect on the mind and body, giving positive energy, emotion, and wisdom to the one who chants.
+Mani Walls, also known as prayer walls, consist of several inscribed tablets of 'Om Mane Padme Hum,' which means 'Praise to the Jewel in Lotus.'
+This is a traditional Buddhist mantra, one that is believed to have therapeutic effects on the mind and body, giving positive energy, emotion, and wisdom to the one who chants.

 You have to cross the suspension bridge near the Mani Walls to continue your journey.
-While hiking, you will see a mesmerizing view of Manaslu Massif in the north and the Buddhist Pilgrimage, Kandjur Scripts Monastery in the south.
+While hiking, you will see a mesmerizing view of the Manaslu Massif to the north and the Buddhist Pilgrimage site, Kandjur Scripts Monastery, to the south.
 Admiring the view of the Mountains, you will reach Hongsanbugaon via the man and the monastery.
 After enjoying the surrounding environment, you will cross the two suspension bridges again.

 After crossing the bridges, there are two separate routes.
-If you ascend, you will reach Samagaon, our last destination of the 5th day’s trail.
+If you ascend, you will reach Samagaon, our last destination of the 5th Day.
 Otherwise, if you descend, then it will take you to Hot Spring and Punggen Gumba as a side trip.
-On the side trip, you will descend along the bank of Numla Khola to reach Numla’s hot spring.
-You may like to take a bath in a hot spring, as taking a bath in hot water gives relaxation and relief from any body joint pain.
+On the side trip, you will descend along the bank of Numla Khola to reach Numla's hot Spring.
+You may like to take a bath in a hot Spring, as hot water baths provide relaxation and relief from joint pain.

 After that, you will again move forward to Samagaon, the resting place of the 5th-day journey of the Manaslu Circuit Trek.
 Samagaon is a village elevated at 3530m.
 Your delicious dinner will be at the tea house of Samagaon.
 After dinner, you will sleep tight at the same tea house.